isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2677.md

 ---
-title: Quickbooks Online - Cloud Accounting Software-Full Transformation Large
+title: ROCKBELL HUMAN RESOURCE MANAGEMENT SYSTEM Version 3 - Package (1 concurrent user - 30 Employees)
 permalink: /productivity-solutions-grant/solutionrepo/solution2677
 ---

 ### Description

-QUICKBOOKS ONLINE is a cloud accounting software, is completely web-based, mobile based and hence, you don't have to install or download traditional software on your laptops or worry about operating-system compatibility.
-Your data are backs up automatically and meet the highest online security standards for data storage.
-It allows you to access from any Internet-connected computer and you can specify permission levels to control what type of data your users can see or modify.
+Rockbell's HRMS is an all-inclusive human resource management solution that fulfils the needs of SMEs.
+It has 5 tightly integrated modules to simplify HR processes and an intuitive interface so that even those without HR knowledge can navigate the system with ease.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Angels_Business_20210204_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Rockbell_HRMS_20210246_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria